Greenwood Park Mall shooting: What we know so far

 Ison also confirmed Sunday that the shooter was shot and killed by a man visiting the mall.
 The Good Samaritan, as police called him, was armed with a handgun.

+On Monday, officials identified the armed citizen that shot and killed Sapirman as 22-year-old Elisjsha Dicken from Bartholomew County.
+Dicken was at the mall shopping with his girlfriend when the shooting began, police said.

-Identified by police as a 22-year-old from Bartholomew County, the Good Samaritan had a legal gun permit and is fully cooperating with police.
+Police on Sunday said that Dicken was legally carrying the gun and is fully cooperating with police.

 “The real hero of the day was the citizen that was lawfully carrying a firearm in the food court and was able to stop the shooter almost as soon as he began,” Ison said.